themost-framework/router/README.md

 ## @httpActionConsumer(HttpConsumer | ConsumerFunction)

-A method decorator which defines an operation which is going to be executed before processing controller action.
+A method decorator which defines an operation that is going to be executed before processing controller action.

     // GET /api/home/messages